malabya/google_analytics_counter/README.md

 ### Goals

+- A comprehensive and understandable solution to storing Google Analytics Pageviews in Drupal.
 - A themable block in Drupal which displays Google Analytics Pageviews.
-- A comprehensive and understandable solution to storing Google Analytics Pageviews in Drupal.
+- A filter which adds the pageviews inline.
-- Google Analytics Counter data is available in views.
-(Drupal 7.
-Drupal 8 under development.)
+- Make the pageviews available in views.
+  - This is possible two ways:

-### Installing the Google Analytics Counter Module
+  - By creating views based on the Google Analytics Counter
+  - By adding a custom field to a content type which is populated during cron runs which can then be added to views like any other field.

+### Installation

 1. Copy/upload the google analytics counter module to the modules directory of your Drupal installation.